heinovski/plafosim/README.md

 - Install Python3 (tested with 3.6.9)
 - Optionally install SUMO (tested with >= 1.1.0)
 - Clone the repository
-- Install the minimum requirements (for running a simulation)
+- Install the minimum requirements (for running a simulation):
 ```
 pip3 install -r requirements.txt
 ```
-- Install the optional requirements (for testing and CI)
+- Install the optional requirements (for testing and CI):
 ```
 pip3 install -r requirements.opt.txt
 ```